 This is a key post in our school which is centred around supporting children to understand and regulate their own emotions whilst also respecting the feelings of those around them.

 We are looking for an experienced ELSA, to ensure the best support for our pupils.
+However, we are prepared to train the right candidate who is self-motivated and willing to undertake ample self-study in order to increase their own knowledge.

 Our ELSA also will also run a lunchtime club to specifically support children who find lunchtimes difficult.